kvn219/git-trends/README.md

 ## Two basic commands

 There are two simple commands.
-The first is `browse` which lets you look through a list of repositories in the command line ordered by number of stars on github.
-When you select a repository from the list your default, your browser will open up with the github link of repository you selected.
+The first is `browse`, which walks you through a series of steps to access a list of the latest repositories ordered by the number of stars on GitHub.
+Afterward, you can look through a list of repositories in the terminal.
+When you select a repository from the list your default, your browser will open up with the of the repository you chose.

 ```bash
 >>> ./git-trends browse # browse